 Below is an excellent example of a top-x list: timely, controversial, ubiquitous (if you are reading this you are online)

-- AOL (46 million unique visitors) Yes the newbie network really was #1 in 1999.
+- AOL (46 million unique visitors) Yes the newbie network really was #1 back in 1 the day.

 - Microsoft (32 million unique visitors) Being a big monopoly has its advantages online.

 - Yahoo (31 million unique visitors) started out as a human edited directory.